rahulpargi641/Realm-Rush/README.md

 #### Focus
     - Learn custom pathfinding for an analog grid-based world using the BFS algorithm.
+    - Gain familiarity with design patterns like Flyweight Factory with object pooling, Observer, and Singleton.
-    - Get familiar with using data structures like dictionaries and lists.
+    - Get acquainted with using data structures like queues, dictionaries and lists.
-    - Become familiar with using a Particle System.
+    - Learn how to use a Particle System.

 ### Gameplay Demonstration
     - For a visual demonstration of the gameplay, watch video on YouTube: